ushertpain/gem_price_data_analysis_proj/README.md

 <span style="color: rgba(0, 0, 0, 0.2);">Color and Gem Type</span>
 <br />
 <br />
 The 6th step involves using pandas interpolate to fill up the missing values in the 'Estimated RRP' column.
 First, I'll create a copy of my DataFrame containing only the 'Price' and 'Estimated RRP' columns, allowing me to utilize the 'interpolate()' pandas function.
 Afterward, I will transfer the values from the copy to my main DataFrame using this code: 'df[['Price', 'Estimated RRP']] = dfprice_rrp'.
-Now, all the missing values in the 'Estimated RRP' column have been populated..
+Now, all the missing values in the 'Estimated RRP' column have been populated.
 <br />
 <a href="#"><img src="picture/interpolated estimated rrp.png" width="1200" height="500" alt="descriptive text" /></a>
 <br />